Jarhawk/PROJET-GPT/README.md

 The Playwright configuration automatically starts the dev server.

 ## Features
-- Dashboard overview with KPI widgets, stock alerts and trend charts
+- Dashboard overview at `/dashboard` (root `/` redirects here) with KPI widgets, stock alerts and trend charts
 - Supplier price comparison with average and latest purchase metrics
 - Comparison page available at `/fournisseurs/comparatif` and linked from the sidebar
 - Upload and delete files via Supabase Storage using `useStorage`, with automatic cleanup of replaced uploads